fujitake/smart-building-quick-start-kit/devices/analog-meter-readers/drum-meter/README.en.md

 ## Setup

-### Requirements for these instructions.
+### Requirements for these instructions

-- Reading target drum-type meter
+- Drum-type meter
 > The sample script also works with the sample image.
 The source code for using the sample image has been commented out, so please uncomment it if necessary.

 - PC with camera &nbsp; ※ verified with Macbook pro(2018)